 This page was reviewed under our medical and editorial policy by

 Dysplastic nevi are abnormal but noncancerous moles on the skin.
-They may be referred to as atypical moles or Clark’s nevias well.
-(If there’s only one mole, it’s called a nevus.)
-Like other moles, they are surface growths that may change your skin’s color, typically to a darker one.
+They may be referred to as atypical moles or Clark’s nevus well.
+(If there’s only one mole, it’s called a dysplastic nevus.)
+Like other moles, they are surface growths that may change the skin’s color, typically to a darker one.
 About one in 10 people in the United States have at least one dysplastic nevus, according to the National Cancer Institute (NCI).

 Dysplastic nevi are worth monitoring because they have some characteristics of a normal mole, but they also have some characteristics of melanoma skin cancer, including their size, shape and color.
 It’s rare for dysplastic nevi to turn into melanoma, though, and melanoma may develop without dysplastic nevi ever being present.

-Although most dysplastic nevi don’t turn into melanoma, having one does increase the risk of developing melanoma cancer in your lifetime.
+Although most dysplastic nevi don’t turn into melanoma, having one does increase the risk of developing melanoma cancer in a person's lifetime.

-The more dysplastic nevi you have, the higher the risk for melanoma.
-If you have five or more dysplastic nevi, you have a 10 times greater risk of developing melanoma in your lifetime, as compared with someone with no dysplastic nevi, according to the NCI.
+The more dysplastic nevi someone has, the higher the risk for melanoma.
+If someone has five or more dysplastic nevi, he or she has a 10 times greater risk of developing melanoma in his or her lifetime, as compared with someone with no dysplastic nevi, according to the NCI.

 Melanoma cancer may develop in the eyes as well as on the skin.
-If you have dysplastic nevus syndrome, which involves having high numbers of dysplastic nevi, you’re at higher risk of developing primary intraocular melanoma.
+If a patient has dysplastic nevus syndrome, which involves having high numbers of dysplastic nevi, he or she is at higher risk of developing primary intraocular melanoma.

 Dysplastic nevi stand out from normal moles in a few ways.
 They tend to appear on skin exposed to sun regularly, but they sometimes show up on the scalp, breasts or buttocks as well.